 The purpose of the Waste Minimisation Fund is to boost New Zealand’s performance in waste minimisation.
 There is considerable scope to reduce waste and increase the recovery of useful resources from waste.
 Lifting our performance in recovering economic value from waste also provides environmental, social and cultural benefits and reduces the risks of harm from waste.

-This will require investment in infrastructure and systems for waste minimisation and developing educational and promotional capacity.
+This requires investment in infrastructure and systems for waste minimisation and developing educational and promotional capacity.
 The purpose of the fund is to provide some of the funding to ensure that this occurs.